- Resident Services

 - Social Services

 The Green Legacy will be offering a free 1 gal. potted tree to the first 100 "Caring Community Card" cardholders.
-Volunteers must pick up their trees at the Green Legacy Nursery in Puslinch.
-Please come during National Volunteer Week, Monday April 7 to Friday April 11 2014, 9:30am-11:00am.
-Ask for Scott.
+Species available and pick-up dates are to be determined.
+Please watch this site for updates!

 The Green Legacy would like to thank all of the volunteers who have given their valuable time and skills to help our community.
 Your contributions truly make a difference in Guelph and Wellington County!
 If you have any questions please contact Alison at 519-546-4788 or firstname.lastname@example.org